 As I wrote, there is something strange in this particular monument, for it is too well preserved for an outdoor monument left behind since at least 1994.
 I guess somebody has been taking care of it in more recent times.
 Nonetheless, nature is wild around it, and overgrown trees partially hide the perspective.

-As a practical indication, I must admit I took a high risk visiting this place, cause the former perimeter of the base is fenced, and I believe now in private hands.
+As a practical indication, I must admit I took a high risk visiting this place, cause the former perimeter of the base is fenced, and I believe the grounds are now in private hands.
 The original entrance to the base – you can see the original control booth and the gate – was open when I arrived, but an unlocked padlock was hanging from the door.
 I heard some cars and trucks moving out when I was taking pictures.
 So basically I think I intruded into a private business, at the high risk of remaining locked inside – together with my car… I would suggest moving in by foot, in order to make escape easier, just in case you get locked in!

 Getting there and moving around